 Without the right blocking tools, you can end up wasting time looking for the proverbial needle in the haystack, lose income, and still find that a bad advertiser has gotten through—it’s impossible to block them all.

-How to block bad ads for publishers (with examples)
+How to block bad ads?

 The best way to avoid bad ads is to identify them before they are served to users on a publisher’s site.

 No one is immune to bad ads, however, technology can help maintain ad quality and identify bad ads before they are served through the programmatic net.
 That means going beyond basic Google tools and implementing these steps:

 For direct campaigns:

 1. Scan all creative assets and landing pages from different geographic locations and use different target parameters before uploading them to your ad server.

 2. Perform daily checks for compliance breaches in your advertising assets that have been previously approved.
 Continue this during the entire run in your inventory.

 1. Constantly scan all live campaigns in real time—both creative assets and landing pages for ads that are served within your inventory.